 Oliver Wendell Holmes, The Autocrat at the Breakfast Table.
 (1858), 5

 Critical thinking is not mere logic chopping.
-"These are the premises” and “this is a conclusion,” sort of thing.
+"These are the premises” and “this is the conclusion,” sort of thing.
 That kind of ‘critical thinking’ is largely toothless.
 Real critical thinking involves systematically considering those deep assumptions that the vast majority take utterly for granted.
 And real critical thought also carefully considers basic written authorities, such as the Bible, the Torah and the Constitution.
+It also questions the bona fides of the authorities charged with interpreting them.
+Priests, preachers rabbis, and judges for instance.
+Are they biased?
+Are they accurately informed?
+Are they morally corrupt?
+Are they of sound mind?
+Such considerations really matter because such authorities commonly interpret written authority for the rest of us.

 Critical thinking is not mere logic chopping.
-"These are the premises” and “this is a conclusion,” sort of thing.
+"These are the premises” and “this is the conclusion,” sort of thing.
 That kind of ‘critical thinking’ is largely toothless.
 Real critical thinking involves systematically considering those deep assumptions that the vast majority take utterly for granted.
 And real critical thought also carefully considers basic written authorities, such as the Bible, the Torah and the Constitution.
+It also questions the bona fides of the authorities charged with interpreting them.
+Priests, preachers rabbis, and judges for instance.
+Are they biased?
+Are they accurately informed?
+Are they morally corrupt?
+Are they of sound mind?
+Such considerations really matter because such authorities commonly interpret written authority for the rest of us.

 The trouble is, if educators were to do this, they had better be prepared to find another job.
 And we're assuming teachers are actually capable of critical thought themselves, much less communicate it to students.
 Most probably aren't.

 Plus there are real problems when it comes to parents.
 How tolerant are they going to be when their kids come home asking unsettling questions?
 Consider what it takes to qualify for parenthood.
 Getting pregnant, or making some female pregnant, and a resultant birth.
 That's about it.
 With such bare bones qualifications it's quite obvious that there must be plenty of parents who are dumb as rocks, need the emotional reassurance of true belief untroubled by thought, and so forth.
 And a half-baked complaint from a group of aroused parents, even those of obviously limited intellect, can and does result in book banning and/or a teacher firings.
-All it takes is a spineless or true believing superintendent and/or some opportunistic or closed minded politicians on the school board.
+All it takes is a spineless, or true believing, superintendent and/or some opportunistic or closed minded aspiring politicians on the school board.

-Let's face it, in a society as diverse as ours it's nearly impossible to critically consider a wide range of topics in school.
-Teachers can't possibly encourage critical thinking about anything that matters without it being seriously upsetting to at least some parents.
 Serious thought is, by its very nature, unsettling.
-That's the price we must pay for actually growing up.
-But far too many Americans have never paid that price and have never grown up.
-In consequence, they will vehemently discourage teaching anything resembling real critical thinking.
-So, while most school districts boast that they do teach critical thinking, the relative absence of school-related turmoil testifies that they don't.
+That's the price we must pay to actually grow up.
+But far too many Americans have never paid that price and, intellectually, remain children.
+In consequence, they will vehemently discourage teaching anything even vaguely resembling critical thinking.
+So, while most school districts boast that they teach critical thinking, the relative absence of school-related turmoil testifies that they don't.

 No comments: